kalife07/deal_or_no_deal/README.md

 ## Deal or No Deal" is a game where the player chooses a box containing a hidden sum of money.
 They then open other boxes to reveal their amounts.
 After each round of openings, a banker offers money to buy back their box.
 The player must decide whether to accept the offer ("deal") or continue playing ("no deal") to try to win more.
 The game ends when the player accepts an offer or opens all the boxes.

-To run code:
+To run code: Run index.html with Live Server.

-1. Open editor and terminal
-2. Run `npm install` in terminal once to install npm
-3. Run `npm start` to start the program in the browser with localhost:3000